KaiSD/coa4u/README.md

 You can also subclass the Actor and add all the actions you want to the Start() method.

 ### Included actions (ready and WIP)
-All actions are designed to word in 3D scene (i.e. using Vector3 for movement, rotation and scaling).
+All actions are capable to work both in 3D (use Vector3) and 2D (use Vector2) scenes.
-You can use it in 2D with apropriate vectors, but i'm going to add support for 2D actions soon.

 Base actions
 - [x]  Sequence